zafar142007/Calendarly/README.md

 6. Health

-Indicates if the application is UP or not.
+Indicates if the application is up or not.

 ```
 curl --location --request GET 'https://calendarly-app.herokuapp.com/calendarly/health